 1.1 Only a Registered Student may follow a programme of study leading to a University award, have access to relevant services and facilities (including attendance at classes, and assessment), and be entitled to the rights and privileges of University membership as a student.
 A student who is not registered is not entitled to any of the above except where otherwise stated in regulations.

 1.2 On admission a student must complete a formal registration process.
 They will then be a Registered Student.

 1.3 Thereafter, until the end of their programme of study, and normally at the start of each academic year, a student is required to complete the formal registration process again, unless for other reasons set out in regulations such registration is not allowed or is not appropriate.
 (For instance, a student owing fees will not be allowed to register, or a student who has interrupted their studies need not register.)
 Completing the registration process will renew the status as a Registered Student for that academic year.

 1.4 In order to complete the formal registration process students must:

-- Confirm that they will obey the Ordinances and Regulations of the University which are in force during their period of study, including those governing the payment of fees and other sums due to the University, those governing progress in studies, attendance and conduct, and those covering the use of University Computer Facilities
+- Confirm that they will obey the Ordinances and Regulations of the University which are in force during their period of study, including those governing the payment of fees and other sums due to the University, those governing progress in studies, attendance, engagement and conduct, and those covering the use of University Computer Facilities

 - Check for accuracy and completeness the information held by the University regarding their relevant personal details and about their programme of study, and amend such information as necessary, using an approved method